Revolutionary-Games/Thrive/doc/setup_instructions.md

 Godot mono version
 ------------------

-The currently used Godot version is __3.5 mono__.
+The currently used Godot version is __4.2.1 .NET__.
 The regular version will not work.
 You can download Godot here: https://godotengine.org/download/ if it is still the latest stable version.
 If a new version of Godot has been released but Thrive has not been updated yet, you need to look